-Sago palms are not really palms at all; they just look like one.
-The sago palm is a cycad and contains the toxin cycasin and even very young plants are toxic enough to cause death in pets.
-Contrary to popular belief, all parts of both male and female plants are toxic, with the seeds being the most lethal component.
+Sago palms are very popular indoor and outdoor plants sold in big box stores.
+Sago Palms are not actually palms at all; they just look like one.
+The sago palm is a part of the cycad seed plant family and contains the toxin cycasin.
+Pet owners should watch out because even very young sago palms are toxic enough to cause death in dogs.
+Contrary to popular belief, all parts of both male and female plants are toxic, with the seeds being the most lethal component of the sago palm.

 Sago Palms are also known as Coontie Palm, Cardboard Palm, Kind Sago, Japanese Sago Palm, Zamias and even unmarked.

 The reddish-orange seeds are round to oblong in shape and can be a little bigger than a golf ball in mature plants.
 Unfortunately, many dogs seem to enjoy chewing on these bitter seeds, which leads to toxicity.

 Sign up and get the answers to your questions.

 Like Leeloo’s family, many people are unaware that the plant is deadly to pets.
 I’ve even heard talk of people throwing the seeds like a ball for their dog, completely unaware of the deadly dangers!
 And even if they have heard of the toxic effects, they don’t realize that the plant they are purchasing is actually a sago palm!
 Why is this?

 The plants are becoming increasingly popular in all areas of the country in commercial and residential landscaping, and are often sold as unmarked potted plants in stores such as Target and Home Depot.
 They are simply labeled as a “palm tree,” without any warning label, and people are not aware that they are bringing home a potentially lethal plant.